preciofishbone/OmniaDocsG2/working-with-documents/using-the-document-wizard/index.rst

 .. image:: document-wizard-groups.png

 4. Select Document Type.
 5. Some settings are most likely needed.
 Which settings depends on the Document Type.
-Heres an example:
+Here's an example:

 .. image:: new-controlled-4-new.png